 So if you wish to be safe online, your only protection comes from premium anti-malware software.
 Premium software integrates the most advanced features that offer Deep Content Inspection of an activity at numerous levels as well as inspection of dormant codes.

-Never rely on a free software because a flimsy firewall can’t provide you the top-quality protection you get with a premium product that guarantees complete peace of mind for you and your loved ones.
+Never rely on free software because a flimsy firewall can’t provide you the top-quality protection you get with a premium product that guarantees complete peace of mind for you and your loved ones.